craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/S.W.C. Regions/The Deserts of Tetrimoc/The Deserts of Tetrimoc.md

 - Y10. [[Kickoff]] (visible)
 - AA5.
 Pit of Horror-kin
 	- A large pit in the desert hosts many shadow-flesh monkey-lizards, who breed quickly in this horrible place.
 - AA11.
-Statue of Taurin
+Cult Statue of Taurin
 	- A statue of a faceless monarch on a throne is set into the sand here.
-Across the throne in many locations, the yellow-grey material is stained with red.
-Upon closer inspection, it would become clear that this entire statue is made of one massive petrified bone, and carved down into it's current form.
-Sand and wind has.
+Across the throne in many locations, as well as in what looks like repeated pressings of hands upon the blank-face, the yellow-grey material of the statue is stained with red.
+	- Upon closer inspection, it would become clear that this entire statue is made of one massive petrified bone, and carved down into it's current form.
+Sand and wind has begun to dull the sharp edges of the construction.
+On these sharp edges, the face of the figure, and in smears and drops across the throne, copper-red stains can be identified as blood.
 - AC8.
 Aphetto Runestone (visible)
 	- A collection of marked stones form a circle with a diameter of about thirteen feet.
 The runes on the stones are written in [[Draconic (language)]]; they are words of power that instill a *bless*ing upon any who spend a minute or more in their presence.
 - AC14.
 Impossible Hole